 Yes.
 Aid4Mail is capable of processing email files stored by all versions of Apple Mail.
 Since Aid4Mail is a Windows application, it will only run on Intel-based Macs.
-A Mac-version of Aid4Mail is available from the Fookes Software help desk.
-Please contact the help desk for more information.

 If you want to migrate your Mac Mail to a Windows email program, it is best to first transfer your files from your Mac to the Windows machine.
 You can also copy your Mac mail folders and files to a CD, DVD, or USB drive, which Aid4Mail can then access from your Windows computer.